MrLixm/AgXc/nuke/README.md

 Encode "open-domain" data to display.

-Algorithm is based on the original Troy implementation with various additions, some personal, some from other AgX twinkerer (see credits).
+Algorithm is based on the original Troy implementation with various additions, some personal, some from other AgX tinkerers (see credits).

 For a full breakdown see my post on [Blender-Artist AgX thread.](https://blenderartists.org/t/feedback-development-filmic-baby-step-to-a-v2/1361663/2316)